MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 In versions of Windows before Windows 10, version 1703, MOs could specify an auto-connect order.
 Windows 10, version 1703 and later continue to use a round-robin approach through all available APNs, but there is no longer a specific order that the algorithm uses.

-## Where is the COSA database stored, and can it be visually inspected like apndatabase.xml?
+## Where is the COSA database stored and can it be visually inspected?

-COSA is in the format of a Windows 10 provisioning package (.ppkg).
+COSA is in the format of a Windows provisioning package (.ppkg).
 It is in the Windows\Provisioning\COSA\Microsoft folder.
 You can use a third-party tool, such as [7-Zip File Manager](https://www.7-zip.org/), to visually inspect its contents.

 Extensions to COSA, if specified in the device image, are in the COSA\OEM folder.
 For more information, see [Customize the Country and Operator Settings Asset](/windows-hardware/customize/desktop/customize-cosa).